Saturday, July 1, 2017

 25K at 8:00am

 Races consist of 50 Mile, 50K (approx. 33 miles), and 25K (approx. 16.5 miles) in the Finger Lakes National Forest, Hector, NY.
-All three races are part of the Finger Lakes Runners Club Trail Circuit.
+All three races are part of the Finger Lakes Runners Club Trail Circuit, and results are included in the annual Pebblehead/Stonehead/Boulderhead rankings.

 All three races will use the same loop course, starting and finishing at The Potomac Group Campsite located off Potomac Road within the Finger Lakes National Forest.
 The course is approximately a 16.5-mile loop covering single-track trail (85%), grassy pastures (5%) complete with grazing cows and cow pies, and dirt and paved roads (10%).
 There is about 1,290 feet of climb per loop.
 The 25K runners complete a single loop, the 50K runners do two loops, and the 50 milers complete three loops plus a baby loop consisting of about half a mile.
 50K and 50Mile races start at 6:30am and 25K race starts at 8:00am.
 Runners will encounter 6 stocked aid stations on the course including the finish area – the Living Room.